nus-cs2030s/2223-s2/docs/27-inference.md

 - An object of type `Shape` is passed as an argument to the parameter `obj`.
 So `S` might be `Shape` or, if widening type conversion has occurred, one of the other supertypes of `Shape`.
 Therefore, we can say that `Shape <: S <: Object`.
 - An `Array<Circle>` has been passed into `Array<? extends S>`.
 A widening type conversion occurred here, so we need to find all possible `S` such that `Array<Circle>` <: `Array<? extends S>`.
 This is true only if `S` is `Circle`, or another supertype of `Circle`.
 Therefore, we can say that `Circle <: S <: Object`.

-Solving these two constraints on `S`, we get the following:
+Solving for these two constraints on `S`, we get the following:
 ```
 Shape <: S <: Object
 ```